 Start the day with a refreshing dip in the lake at Portumna's blue flag beach.
 For experienced paddlers, this area is also the trailhead for three Blueway water trails.
 For beginners, head across to Tipperary to the lovely little quay of Kilgarvan.
 Here, Lough Derg Water Sports will bring you on a guided trail around Foot's island.
-Find your water legs as you meander through the harbour, along reed trails and take a peek out into open water.
+Find your water legs as you meander through the harbour and take a peek out into open water.

-The villages along the eastern shore of Lough Derg offer many delicious options for lunch.
-Lough Derg House and the Lake Café in Dromineer, Larkins in Garrykennedy or Paddy's Bar in Terryglass are three options.
+The villages along the Eastern shore of Lough Derg offer many delicious options for lunch, Whiskey Still in

+Dromineer, Larkins in Garrykennedy, Paddy's Bar in Terryglass are three options.
 Alternatively, stop off at the bustling market town of Nenagh and grab a bite in County Choice or The Pantry.

-Next up, take a step (or 101) into the 13th century at Nenagh Castle and explore this beautiful castle oozing with medieval intrigue!
-Within the castles fortified stone walls, there is a whopping 101 step spiral staircase leading all the way to the top, the reward stunning views!
+Next up, take a step (or 101) into the 13th century at Nenagh Castle and explore this castle, with its fortified stone walls and a whopping 101 step spiral staircase leading all the way to the top, the reward stunning views!
 The castle boasts the finest cylindrical keep in Ireland and features four storeys.